lbastigk/Nebulite/README.md

 ## Projects

-This repository contains 3 distinct projects that work together to support the full game development cycle:
+Source files are split into 3 distinct directories to support the full game development cycle:

 ### Main Engine (ProjectEngine)